 The Dude Does Not Abide.
 I am probably not someone you'd call chill and laid-back.
-I've been told I have crackling energy, as well as that I seem calm and unflappable.
-I have at last the heart of an artist, an entrepreneur, and a seeker, and often the left brain of a lawyer who was fortunate to get first-class training in critical thinking at Harvard Law School.
+I've been told I seem calm and unflappable, but also that I have crackling energy.
+I have the heart of an artist and entrepreneur, and the left brain, let's say, of a lawyer who was fortunate to get first-class training in critical thinking at a great law school.
 In sports involving implements I'm an abomination.
-Native of small-town Colorado, I have an East Coast sensibility, a quick mind and tongue, but an intention as gentle as the Buddha's.
+Did my growing up in Germany, Alabama, and small-town Colorado, but have an East Coast sensibility.
+A quick mind and tongue, but an intention as gentle as the Buddha's.
 I revere irreverence.

 "And there I travel looking, looking, breathlessly."

 The picture of me that you like most is the one I look most like.